My Favorite Halloween Sugar Cookies

 How to Mix the Icing for Royal Icing Cookies

 Ideally, you want two different types of icing consistency to decorate your cookies.
 The first is called Flood Icing.
 This is what I call the base coat.
 There is a trick you can use to get the right consistency to be able to use the flood icing for the outline and to fill in the outline with icing.
 It’s called the 10-second rule.
-Once your icing is mixed, take a sharp knife and cut about an inch down and count how many seconds it takes for the icing to come together and the “cut” to disappear.
+Once your icing is mixed, take a sharp knife, cut about an inch down, and then count how many seconds it takes for the icing to come together and the “cut” to disappear.
 For the right “flood icing” the “slice” in the icing should disappear in ten seconds.
 The consistency of the frosting is determined by the amount of water added to the Royal Icing mix.

 The second consistency is what I call decorative icing.
 This is the icing you will pipe top to decorate the top of the Royal Icing cookies.
-It’s the icing I used for the dots, the outline and curly accent, and the flowers in the photo above.
+It’s the icing I used for the dots, the outline and curly accent, and the leaves in the photo above.

 Just so you know, when I was mixing the icing, I used five tablespoons of water for the decorative icing and three more tablespoons for the flood icing.
 This is only a guideline for you to use.
 I mixed the decorative icing first and then removed it from the bowl.
 Next, I added more water to make the flood icing.